MagmaCubes1133/Differed_Inferance_PoC/readme.md

 # Differed_Inferance_PoC
-a repo for me to test strategies of differed inferance methods to make high paramneter LLMs work on constrined hardware
+a repo for me to test strategies of differed inference methods to make high parameter LLMs work on constrained hardware